 The American Diabetes Association, the American Heart Association, and the American Cancer Society all recommend legumes as one of the most important food groups for disease prevention and optimal health.

-How to include beans and other legumes on a Low FODMAP Diet
+How to include legumes on a Low FODMAP Diet

 Legumes are rich in prebiotic fibers known as oligosaccharides.
 However, humans don’t have the enzymes necessary to break these molecules down.
 Therefore, they go through our GI tract unabsorbed and end up in the large intestine, where our gut bacteria digest them and use them for energy.
 The result of this fermentation process is gas.
 Unfortunately, for people with IBS, it’s an exaggerated amount of gas, which can also induce bloating and pain.

-For this reason, most beans, lentils, and dried peas are excluded during the elimination phase of the low FODMAP diet.
+For this reason, most legumes are excluded during the elimination phase of the low FODMAP diet.
 Studies have shown that after only 3-4 weeks of a low FODMAP protocol, the gut bacteria diminish in variety and numbers due to a low prebiotic fiber intake.
 However, they can repopulate after re-introducing foods high in prebiotics.
 Most people find that they tolerate some or most legumes, either in smaller or even larger portions.

-How to prepare legumes to minimize gas production
+How to prepare legumes to minimize gas & bloating

 - Afterward, if you pass the GOS challenge, you can start by reintroducing small amounts of other canned beans first.
 Be sure to drain them and rinse them well.